David-Molinari/david-molinari/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on projects for both Lambda School and personal.
+- 🔭 I’m currently working on learning-driven projects.
 - 🌱 I’m currently learning HTML, CSS, JS, React, Node and more.
 - 📫 How to reach me: david-molinari@lambdastudents.com